 To help a Tripawd live better on three, we must learn the best ways to prevent and manage pain.
 Today kicks off a seven-part Tripawds Pain Management video series, with world-renowned veterinary pain management trailblazer Dr. Robin Downing.

-Stick around for all six videos.
+Stick around for all seven videos.
 You’ll learn about:

 Video 1: Why we must advocate for our Tripawds

 Video 6: Pet pain quality of life tips

 Video 7: How to help a Tripawd age well

 Whether your dog or cat is a new amputee or has been hopping on three for a while, Dr. Downing has important tips for all of us.

 Tripawds Pain Management Video #1: How to Help Your Tripawd Live Better

 The world is full of amazing, talented veterinarians.
 Sadly, too many pets are still under the care of old-school practitioners who don’t follow modern pain management protocols.

 But as the saying goes, “you don’t know what you don’t know.”
 It can be hard to tell when our Tripawd or other pet is or is not getting the kind of care that makes life better.
 And if we suspect our pets are not getting that care, then what?